Menu

 • The reports that schools are required to publish online for parents.

 All primary schools receive a lump sum of £16,000 plus £10 per pupil aged 5 or over on roll.
-For 2021-22 we received £19,580.

 At at Edwalton we aim to use the funding effectively to ensure that standards of learning and achievement in PE and Sports are raised, with all children, regardless of their background, engaging in physical activity as part of the curriculum and extra-curricular provision.